huntergps/handbook-docs/Fuse/03 - UI Components.md

 Depending on where you started the preview process from, you'll see the `Message` output when you click the `Rectangle`.

-Why, then is there a need to a separate `Button` concept?
+Then why is there a need for a separate `Button` concept?

 Because when you switch the `Theme` to `Native`, Fuse will render the `Button` as a native iOS or Android `Button`, depending on which platform the app is run on.
 Also, creating a concept called "Button" makes it easier to make meaningful themes.